Requirements for Graduation

 Grinnell uses the following grading system:

 All grades are entered on a student's permanent transcript.

 Grades are reported to students, their faculty advisers, and the vice-president for student affairs at the end of each semester.
 Under the Family Educational Rights and Privacy Act of 1974, as amended (often referred to as the "Buckley Amendment"), the College has a responsibility to maintain the privacy of academic records.
 Accordingly, the record of grades is only accessible on line via password-protected access to WebAdvisor.
 A student may request in writing that final grades be sent to the parent(s).
 Instructors are asked to inform the director of academic advising whenever a student's work in a course becomes unsatisfactory during the semester.

 A student will be placed on the Dean's List if they attain a term grade average for the semester of 3.75 or higher.
-In order to qualify for the Dean's List, a student must complete 16 credits, 14 of which must be taken for a letter grade.
+In order to qualify for the Dean's List, a student must complete 16 credits or the maximum semester credit load permitted according to a documented accommodation.
+At least 14 of these 16 credits, or similar ratio in the case of an accommodation, must be taken for a letter grade.
 Only credits completed at Grinnell and those programs directly administered by Grinnell will be used in determining eligibility.
 A student cannot earn Dean's List recognition if they have an incomplete or an NGR (no grade reported).
 A student whose incomplete or NGR is later converted to a letter grade and who thereby becomes eligible for the Dean's List will be placed on the Dean's List retroactively.

 Prematriculation Credit (AP, IB, and Other Examination Credits)